semrush/intergalactic/website/docs/components/pagination/pagination-code.md

 ### Extended use example

 We can see the `Pagination` and `Select` components in the example.
-In order to enter `Select` or any other component into `Pagination`, you need to explode the `Pagination` component.
+In order to add `Select` or any other component into `Pagination`, you need to expand the `Pagination` component.

 @example complex